 Alternating-current resistors for current measurement require further design consideration.
-For example, if the resistor is to be used for current-transformer calibration, its ac resistance must be identical with its dc resistance within 1/100th% or better, and the voltage difference between its voltage terminals must be in phase with the current through it within a few tenths of a minute.
+For example, if the resistor is to be used for current-transformer calibration, its ac resistance must be identical with its dc resistance within 1/100th% or better, and the applied voltage difference between its voltage terminals must be in phase with the current through it within a few tenths of a minute.
 Thin strips or tubes of resistance material are used to limit eddy currents and minimize "skin" effect, the current circuit must be arranged to have small self-inductance, and the leads from the voltage taps to the potential terminals should be arranged so that, as nearly as possible, the mutual inductance between the voltage and current circuits opposes and cancels the effect of the self-inductance of the current circuit.
 In (a) a metal strip has been folded into a very narrow U; in (b) the current circuit consists of coaxial tubes soldered together at one end to terminal blocks at the other end; in (c) a straight tube is used as the current circuit, and the potential leads are snugly fitting coaxial tubes soldered to the resistor tube at the desired separation and terminating at the center.

-Electrical Resistance coils consist of insulated resistance wire wound on a bobbin or winding form, hard-soldered at the ends to copper terminal wires.
+Electrical Resistance coils consist of insulated resistance copper wire wound on a bobbin or winding form, hard-soldered at the ends to copper terminal wires.
 Metal tubes are widely used as winding form for dc resistors because they dissipate heat more readily than insulating bobbins, but if the resistor is to be used in ac measurements, a ceramic winding form is greatly to be preferred because it contributes less to the phase-defect angle of the resistor.
 The resistance wire ordinarily is folded into a narrow loop and wound bifilar onto the form to minimize inductance.
 This construction results in considerable associated capacitance of high-resistance coils, for which the wire is quite long, and an alternative construction is to wind the coil inductively on a thin mica or plastic card.
 The capacitive effect is greatly reduced, and the inductance is still quite small if the card is thin.